Major Groups > Gilled Mushrooms > Pale-Spored > Omphalinoid Mushrooms

 by Michael Kuo

-"Omphalinoid" mushrooms form a fairly distinctive group among the gilled mushrooms; they are small species with gills that run down the stem, thin stems, and caps that are funnel-shaped or depressed by maturity ( means "belly button" in Greek).
+"Omphalinoid" mushrooms form a fairly distinctive group among the gilled mushrooms; they are small species with true gills that run down the stem, thin stems, and caps that are funnel-shaped or depressed by maturity ( means "belly button" in Greek).
 Most have pale spore prints.
 Some species are brightly colored (yellow and orange), while others are brownish or darker.
-Many omphalinoid mushrooms grow in moss, or are associated with lichens--but others are found on wood or on the ground.
+Many omphalinoid mushrooms grow in moss, or are associated with lichens—but others are found on wood or on the ground.
+A few small species of chanterelles and trumpets can look similar to omphalinoid mushrooms, but have false gills rather than true gills.

 The genus names involved with omphalinoid mushrooms change every second Tuesday, give or take, but Omphalina was obviously once one of the forerunners.
-Other genera include Arrhenia, Gerronema, Xeromphalina, Chrysomphalina, and Rickenella--and many species of Clitocybe are omphalinoid.
-I would share with you the various features that separate these genera, but they are often obscure (for example, the "sarcodimitic tissues" of Gerronema) and, more importantly, likely to change before you read this.
-At the moment, Lichenomphalina and Ampulloclitocybe are under consideration, among other names, as DNA studies attempt to sort this mess out (so far these studies have only confused things further by throwing the waxy caps into the genetic mix--see the Hygrophoroid/Omphalinoid Group--but we can always hope).
+Other genera include Arrhenia, Gerronema, Lichenomphalia, Xeromphalina, Chrysomphalina, and Rickenella—and many species of clitocyboid mushrooms are omphalinoid (a fact you should avoid if you're paranoid).
+I would share with you the various features that separate these genera, but they are often obscure (for example, the "sarcodimitic tissues" of Gerronema) and, more importantly, likely to change before you read this, as DNA studies attempt to sort this mess out.
+So far these studies have only confused things further (and by "things" I mean "me") by throwing some of the waxy caps into the genetic mix, but we can always hope.

 Omphalina epichysium